Congress ready to do away with Section 377 says Rahul Gandhi

 "I said yes to him.
 However, at present I do not want to do so, but maybe in future," she said.

-The leader also took questions on diverse topics, provided his views on issues and vouched for involvement of more women in politics.
+The leader also took questions on diverse topics, provided his views on issues and vouched for the involvement of more women in politics.

 Subscribe to Oneindia.
 For breaking news & Instant updates throughout the day